-Dr. Niblack received his B.A. from the University of Buffalo,
+Dr. Niblack (top) received his B.A. from the University of Buffalo,

 his A.M. in Physics from Harvard, and his Ph.D. from State University of New York.
 He

 in semiconductors.
-From 1965 to 1967 he was with Motorola where
+From 1965 to 1967 he was with Motorola where he developed designs

-Mr. Levi holds a B.A. in chemistry from University of Southern California.
+Mr. Levi (bottom) holds a B.A. in chemistry from University of Southern

-the staff of the Microwave Division of Sylvania in 1967.
-He holds several patents
+of the Microwave Division of Sylvania in 1967.
+He holds several patents in the field.

 By Walter K. Niblack and Clifford A. Levi